renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-If you wish to limit Renovate to apply configuration rules to certain files in the root repository directory, you have to use `matchPaths` with either a partial string match or a minimatch pattern.
+If you wish to limit Renovate to apply configuration rules to certain files in the root repository directory, you have to use `matchPaths` with a `minimatch` pattern or use [`matchFiles`](#matchfiles).
 For example you have multiple `package.json` and want to use `dependencyDashboardApproval` only on the root `package.json`:

 ```json